-We have experienced consistent growth and expect to continue to expand our operations, among other factors, in the number of employees and in the locations and scope of our international operations.
+We have experienced consistent growth and expect to continue to expand our operations, including the number of employees and the locations and scope of our international operations.
 This expansion has placed, and will continue to place, a significant strain on our operational and financial resources and our personnel.
 To manage our anticipated future operational expansion effectively, we must continue to maintain and may need to enhance our information technology infrastructure, financial and accounting systems and controls and manage expanded operations and employees in geographically distributed locations.
-For example, in fiscal 2018, we anticipate implementing a new enterprise resource planning system, as well as related revenue recognition modules.
+For example, we have recently implemented a new ERP system.
 Our growth could require significant capital expenditures and may divert financial resources from other projects, such as the development of new products.
 If we increase the size of our organization without experiencing an increase in sales of our products and services, we will experience reductions in our gross and operating margins and net income.
-If we are unable to effectively manage our expanding operations and related system implementations, our expenses may increase more than expected, our revenues could decline or grow more slowly than expected and we may be unable to implement our business strategy.
+If we are unable to effectively manage our expanding operations, our expenses may increase more than expected, our revenue could decline or grow more slowly than expected and we may be unable to implement our business strategy.